LAYUP: Asynchronous decentralized gradient descent with LAYer-wise UPdates: Additional results

 \subsection{Time measurements}

-Here we provide the results of a small scale experiment on the timing measurement of forward and backward passes for CIFAR-100 with batch size 128 in table~\ref{tab:BP-fwd-bwd-timing-compare}.
-As expected, a single backward requires $~2\times$ of a single backward pass.
+Here we provide the results of a small-scale experiment on the timing measurement of forward and backward passes for CIFAR-100 with batch size 128 in table~\ref{tab:BP-fwd-bwd-timing-compare}.
+As expected, a single backward pass requires $\sim 2\times$ than that of a single forward pass.
 Extensive experiments on this is provided by \citet{kumar2021doing}